lawrennd/snippets/_ai/includes/conversation-llm.md

 \newslide{In practice ...}

-\slides{* LLMs are already being used for robot planning @Huang-inner22
+\slidesincremental{* LLMs are already being used for robot planning @Huang-inner22

 * Ambiguities are reduced when the machine has had large scale access to human cultural understanding.}